wyongqiing/tp/docs/DeveloperGuide.md

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
-* **HRelpher**: A Human Resource management tool for managing employee profiles efficiently.
+* **HRelper**: A Human Resource management tool for managing employee profiles efficiently.
 * **Private contact detail**: A contact detail that is not meant to be shared with others
 * **UI**: User Interface - the space where interactions between humans (users) and machines (software or hardware) occur
 * **API**: Application Programming Interface - A set of rules, protocols, and tools that allows different software applications to communicate and interact with each other